Kaspersky Password Manager Review 2023

 Alternatives

-In case you're looking for a powerful free tool that is more generous than Kaspersky, NordPass and Bitwarden are two options worth checking out since the free versions of both don't impose any data set limits.
+Or maybe you'd prefer a powerful free tool that offers more than Kaspersky: In that case, NordPass and Bitwarden are two options worth checking out since their freemium versions don't have any data set limits.

 Dashlane Password Manager